krisgoks/markdowns/codebuilder/codebuilderintro.md

 # Search medical codes for IMRD, Gold, Aurum, Cegedim and HES databases

 Ever been in a situation where you had to create medical/drug codes for more than one EMR system?
 And worse, you had to do it individually for each database?
 Well, your worries are now over!
-With the help of this tool you can search for various medical codes and drug codes across different medical databases such as IMRD, CPRD Gold, CPRD Aurum and HES simultaneously.
+With the help of this tool, you can search for various medical codes and drug codes across different medical databases such as IMRD, CPRD Gold, CPRD Aurum and HES simultaneously.

 # How to use?